Dzechy/Sora_Streamlit_Studio/README.md

 ### Remix tab

 - Enter a **Base Shot Prompt** and a number of remix steps.
-- Optional base reference images (prompt-generated or uploaded).
+- Optional base reference images (prompt-generated or uploaded, with automatic montage support).
 - Optional prompt enhancement (applies to base + each remix).
 - Returns each clip with a download button.
 - If FFmpeg is installed, you can stitch all the clips into one MP4.